© Crown copyright 2018

 EU nationals may be returned for not exercising, or abusing, Treaty rights or for deportation on public policy grounds (such as criminality).

 |Year ending||March 2015||March 2016||March 2017||March 2018||Change: latest year||Percentage change|

 |Total refused entry at port who subsequently departed||16,407||18,080||17,495||17,969||+474||+3%|

 Table rt 02 q (Returns tables, volume 1).

 See notes above.

-In the year ending June 2018, 5,724 Foreign National Offenders (FNOs) were returned from the UK, of which just over two-thirds were EU nationals.
-Of those FNOs that were returned, 12% were known to have an overseas criminal record.
+In year ending March 2018, 5,630 Foreign National Offenders (FNOs) were returned from the UK, of which 11% were known to have an overseas criminal record.
+Of the 5,630 FNOs, around two-thirds were EU nationals.
 Data on FNO returns can be found in Table rt 06 q.

 4. Data tables

 Data referred to here can be found in the following tables: